 - Onions - chopped into 1cm or half-inch dice

-- Prawns - (or shrimp if you live in the US) - I buy frozen shelled raw prawns.
-If you buy whole raw prawns you should devein them and remove the head and shell.
-You can use frozen cooked prawns if you prefer, but they will not be as juicy as using raw prawns.
+- Prawns - (or shrimp if you live in the US) - I use raw frozen prawns that have already been shelled.
+If you use whole raw prawns you should devein them and remove the head and shell.
+You can use frozen cooked prawns if you prefer, but I find these tend to turn out 'rubbery'.

 - Skinless chicken breast fillets - these should be cut into bite-sized pieces.
 If you prefer you can use boneless chicken thighs instead.